decline27/Xpeng/README.md

 ## Requirements
 - XPENG Electric Vehicle (Compatible with all models)
-- Enode API Access (Credentials required for setup)
 - Homey Pro

 ## Setup Guide
-1. Create an Enode developer account at https://www.enode.io/
-2. Request production access from Enode for your developer account
-3. Create a new application in your Enode developer dashboard
-4. Get your Client ID and Client Secret from the Enode dashboard
-5. Install the XPENG Car Manager app on your Homey
+1. Install the XPENG Car Manager app on your Homey
-6. Add your vehicle through the Homey app
+2. Add your vehicle through the Homey app:
+   - Click "+ Add Device" in Homey
+   - Select "XPENG Car Manager"
+   - Click "Generate Connection Link"
+   - Open the link in your browser to connect your XPENG account
+   - Return to Homey and click "Continue"
+   - Your vehicle will be added automatically
-7. Configure your preferred monitoring settings and alerts
+3. Configure your preferred monitoring settings and alerts

+> **Note for Developers**: The app uses pre-configured Enode API credentials that are securely encrypted and stored.
+End users don't need to create an Enode account or configure any credentials.

 ## Project Improvements and Setup